feeding healthy citizens from the fields around us

 Dr Clare Fennell is former business manager at Nourish Scotland, where she helped to build a staffed organisation and played a key role in developing training programmes for new entrants to sustainable farming and food leaders of the future.
 Clare’s sense of the need for fairness in the world, and interest in micro-organisms (she trained as a cell biologist), originally centred on researching malaria.
 A love of good food and of working at the roots of things led her to work for a period as an artisan baker at the Steamie Bakehouse in Dunfermline and, later, to helping bring the very first seedlings of Scotland The Bread wheat to their trial growing plots.
 Clare is currently developing an organic smallholding in Moray. email@example.com

 Dr Chelsea Marshall’s background is in social justice, human rights advocacy and rights-based approaches to community-development.
-Chelsea became involved in food justice and community access to food after moving to Edinburgh in 2015, supporting Nourish Scotland’s right to food campaign, volunteering with the community-owned greengrocer Dig-In Bruntsfield, and helping with the autumn harvest and threshing of Scotland the Bread trial grains. firstname.lastname@example.org
+Chelsea became involved in issues of food justice, responses to food insecurity and community access to food after moving to Edinburgh in 2015.
+She works for Nourish Scotland on the right to food campaign and is a member of the Management Committee of the community-owned greengrocer Dig-In Bruntsfield.
+She represented Scotland the Bread at the Nyéléni Europe Forum for food sovereignty in 2016 and supports our social impact research. firstname.lastname@example.org

 Marie-Louise Risgaard is a director of the Skaertoft family-run, organic and biodynamic farm and mill on the isle of Als in southern Denmark.
 A stone mill, established in 2004, is an essential part of creating the connection from field to table, with full traceability and uncompromised product quality.
 Marie-Louise holds an MSc in Agronomy with a specialisation in organic farming systems.
 She teaches the Skaertoft Bread Classes and is involved in social media, product development and design, marketing and sales as well as baking for the local community and the Skaertoft Friday bread sales.